1. Configure Apache Authentication¶

 Open OnDemand uses Apache HTTP Server 2.4 provided by Software Collections.

-need to be compiled against the apxs
+need to be compiled against the apxs and apr tools that reside under:

 /opt/rh/httpd24/root/usr/bin